seanyboy271/CovidHacksProject/README.md

     - Navigate to CovidHacks/API/
     - python api.py

-In terminal 2:
+In terminal 2: \n
-    - Navigate to CovidHacks/Web/covid_simulation
+\t    - Navigate to CovidHacks/Web/covid_simulation\n
     - run npm install (first time only)
     - npm start
     - This should open up a window in your browser that has the website in it.